Ridowan-sajid/Asp.Net-Note/README.md

 # How Asp web app work?

 **Everytime App will start from controller.
-In controller we need to create action which is function.**
+First we need to create our controller(name extension: nameController).
+Inside controller we need to create action which is ultimately a function.**

 ## Action